MrBell27/osticket-prereqs/README.md

 <img src="https://i.imgur.com/SYY7Imv.png"/>
 </p>

-When you log on to your virtal machine, you can mark everthing as "No" for your privacy settings.
-You you then want to the open up a browser and make sure you paste the following Google Drive folder link to download your installation files:
+Upon logging in to your virtual machine, you can select "No" for all privacy settings; subsequently, open your preferred browser and copy/paste the provided Google Drive folder link to download the installation files.
 **[https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)**

 <p>